 • The early morning cluster experienced the sharpest decrease in the number of households during the lockdown period, with a significant drop in their share of relative consumption between 07:00-08:00 a.m. from 40% to 20%

-Here are three ways in which Advizzo’s data science and behavioural science based customer engagement solutions can help the water companies with demand management.
+Here are three ways in which Advizzo’s data science and behavioral science based customer engagement solutions can help the water companies with demand management.

 - Increased customer engagement and insight

-Using our bespoke software, we send personalised, behavioural science based communications to individual customers that relate to their household’s water consumption.
-Our customer engagement platform and communications approach increase engagement between the customer and supplier, and is proven to motivate customers to make behavioural changes to reduce their water consumption.
+Using our bespoke software, we send personalized, behavioral science based communications to individual customers that relate to their household’s water consumption.
+Our customer engagement platform and communications approach increase engagement between the customer and supplier, and is proven to motivate customers to make behavioral changes to reduce their water consumption.
 You can read more about the importance of customer engagement and how to boost your customer engagement strategy in our blog – Engaging with customers through a time of crisis.